 Qualification(s): LLB, Dip of Legal Practice Management

-“My Grandfather was State President and Secretary of the Federated Engine Drivers and Firemen’s Association of Australasia (FEDFA), which has since merged with the CFMEU.
-I was proud of the work he did fighting for the rights of workers and I became a lawyer so I could continue that tradition of helping Queenslanders.
+“My Grandfather was State President and Secretary of the Federated Engine Drivers and Firemen’s Association of Australia (FEDFA), which has since merged with the CFMMEU.
+I was proud of the work he did fighting for the rights of workers, and I became a lawyer so I could continue that tradition of helping Queenslanders," says Andrew.

 “It’s so rewarding to be able to assist a client in one of the most difficult and challenging periods of their life.
 I’m inspired by the manner in which clients overcome such incredible adversity and I’m driven by the incredibly intelligent, hard-working, passionate and – most importantly – empathetic people at Maurice Blackburn.”

 Andrew is dedicated to social justice and serving the Queensland community.
 His advocacy for vulnerable road users resulted in him appearing on their behalf before the Queensland Parliamentary Enquiry into Cycling in 2013.
-He is also the Queensland face of Maurice Blackburn’s Sorry Mate I Didn’t See You (SMIDSY) campaign for motorcycle safety.
+In May 2018, he authored submissions to the National Quadbike Taskforce with the ACCC.
+He is the Queensland face of Maurice Blackburn’s Sorry Mate I Didn’t See You (SMIDSY) campaign for motorcycle safety.

 Andrew has also been instrumental in improving the safety of surf lifesavers in Queensland.
 In 2003, he helped implement policy changes regarding the correct protocol for using inflatable rescue boats.